 Why It Matters

 What LIPPI Does in the Community

 LIPPI has over 275 graduates who are active in every walk of life.
 They are running for office, currently hold office, serve on boards of directors, write policy, promote public advocacy, and draft legislation while encouraging respectful and meaningful civic engagement.
 LIPPI graduates are CEOs, teachers, fundraisers, writers, dancers, business owners, and more.
 Whatever your path in life, LIPPI can help you develop the capacity and skills necessary to do work that advances social change in your community and beyond.

-Applications will be reviewed by Women’s Fund leadership and volunteers, and applicants will be notified of decisions in early August for the cohort starting Fall 2019.
+Applications will be reviewed by Women’s Fund leadership and volunteers, and applicants will be notified of decisions in late August for the cohort starting Fall 2019.
 The course will be limited to no more than 25 participants.

 The cost of the course is $2,100 and includes tuition and registration fees.
 Thanks to the generosity of Women’s Fund donors, financial aid is available for those who cannot afford the full cost of tuition and payment plans can be made.